what is None?

 AssertionError: () is an instance of <class 'tuple'>

-because anything in parentheses (()) in Python is a tuple
+because anything in parentheses (()) separated by commas in Python is a tuple

 • I make the statement True